 #2) Check in on elderly neighbours

 Although necessary, social isolation can be lonely.

-Text, phone call, email or, if needed, in person, especially if they live alone.
+Text, phone call, email or, if needed, in person (taking the proper safety measures), especially if they live alone.

 #3) Reach out to people in self isolation

 Send them funny memes or GIFs to cheer them up.
 Call them.
 Video chat them.
 Don’t forget about them.
 Make sure they feel less alone and have social support.
 Offer them help.
 Some communities have started to use these cards to help neighbours who are in self-isolation.

 Know someone in self isolation or who needs to limit their public interactions?
 Offer to pick up and deliver their shopping, treats or other things they might need, while taking precautions to keep yourself safe.
 Your time and labour could be a big help to someone needing support.